myrtv/myrtv.github.io/README.md

 ### Unplanned Features
  - Chat (*actually live real time chat*, not chat replay)
+   - ***If you have ideas/solutions, contact me!***
+   - Should be as hassle-free as possible, safe, and not involve me moderating/managing it.
    - Maybe, using a javascript client and IRC or a customizable iframe.
 But don't hold your breath.
+   - Let users customize their chat client? i.e. specify iframe URL ready to go

 ---